romainl/vim-cool/README.md

 ## Installation

-Follow your favorite plugin/runtimepath manager's instruction.
+Follow your favorite plugin/runtimepath manager's instructions.

 If you choose manual installation, just put `plugin/cool.vim` where it belongs: